-Consular Assistance is available to Australian citizens living in and travelling through Thailand and is provided by the Embassy, the Consulate-General in Phuket and the Honorary Consuls in Koh Samui and Chiang Mai.
+Consular Assistance is available to Australian citizens living in and travelling through Thailand and is provided by the Australian Embassy Bangkok, the Consulate-General in Phuket and the Honorary Consul in Chiang Mai.

 The Consular Services Section is open from 0830-1600 hours Monday to Friday (excluding Embassy public holidays).
 If you require consular assistance, please contact us on 02 344 6300 during these hours.